 Recent research shows that fuel poverty is expected to impact on one in three homes by 2016.
 This course can help your staff and your residents understand and reduce their energy usage – This course uses interactive exercises and expert presentation to cover:

-To help your residents save money consider the Reducing fuel poverty – for housing officers course
+To help your residents save money consider the Reducing fuel poverty for front-line staff course

 © 2013 - Sustainable Homes